 I realised that I would certainly be making mistakes.
 But now I was not scared to make them anymore – in fact, I was actually determined to make mistakes that would help me reach my destination easily.
 My learning from my experiences and my mentors helped me gain expertise in quite a few tricks of the trade such as capital generation, building expert and well-engaged teams, and governance.

 Adding Entrepreneurial Mentoring to My List of Life Experiences

 I’ve learned a lot from my more than two decades of entrepreneurial experience.
-The confidence with which I am managing the technology service vertical that I am currently specializing in has made me realize that my tough journey of self-mentoring could happen with any first-time entrepreneurs.
+The confidence with which I am managing the technology service vertical that I am currently specialising in has made me realise that my tough journey of self-mentoring could happen with any first-time entrepreneurs.

 Many life and professional coaches and mentors guide you through packaged experiences.
 But the entrepreneurial journey has many surprises that you cannot be ready for with pre-packaged solutions.
 This is why I thought of sharing the knowledge and experienced I gained from my journey with my fellow first-time entrepreneurs.

 I’ve hence embarked on the phase of my journey – that of an entrepreneurial mentor – a SARATHY – who travels beside you and answers your immediate questions and concerns, gives you frank answers and opinions, and points out possible hurdles, and details essential entrepreneurial requirements.